Four different descriptions of the course design process

 - Assess whether the learning process is realistic and motivating for students.

-- Verify the feasibility of teaching activities for both you and the students and also for the management.
+- Verify the feasibility of teaching activities for both you and the students, as well as for management.

 Stage 9 Deliver the (re)designed blended course